One of the key concepts at Contacts Count is what we refer to as “choice points”. Every day we have a number of conversations.

 We should be thinking – is there an opportunity to teach the other person something about who I am and what I do?

 When you use the appropriate skills and approach conversations with a mindset that is all about teaching and giving the result is often an engaging conversation.
-A conversation that may lead to a 2nd and 3rdconversation with the other person.
-This is how trust-based mutually benefical relationships are developed over time.
+A conversation that may lead to a 2nd and 3rd conversation with the other person.
+This is how trust-based mutually beneficial relationships are developed over time.

 And then there are those times when we choose not to engage.